safing/web/_podcasts/2019-09-13-how-to-fund-a-privacy-oriented-start-up.md

 # actually byte size
 podcast_length: 33317116
 summary: "
-In this first episode, we introduce the podcast, talk about how start ups are funded in general and have a look at how governmental grants work.
-We also talk about our experience with grants and we drop news regarding the most recent one we applied for.
+<p>In this first episode, we introduce the podcast, talk about how start ups are funded in general and have a look at how governmental grants work.
+We also talk about our experience with grants and we drop news regarding the most recent one we applied for.</p>

 <h4>Links</h4>